nasa-fornax/fornax-demo-notebooks/light_curves/ML_AGNzoo.md

 We use manifold learning and dimensionality reduction to learn the distribution of AGN lightcurves observed with different facilities.
 We mostly focus on UMAP ([Uniform Manifold Approximation and Projection, McInnes 2020](https://arxiv.org/pdf/1802.03426.pdf)) but also show SOM ([Self organizing Map, Kohonen 1990](https://ieeexplore.ieee.org/document/58325)) examples.
 The reduced 2D projections from these two unsupervised ML techniques reveal similarities and overlaps of different selection techniques.
 Coloring the projections with various statistical physical properties (e.g., mean brightness, fractional lightcurve variation) is informative of correlations of the selections technique with physics such as AGN variability.
 Using different parts of the EM in training (or in building the initial higher dimensional manifold) demonstrates how much information if any is in that part of the data for each labeling scheme, for example whether with ZTF optical light curves alone, we can identify sources with variability in WISE near IR bands.
 These techniques also have a potential for identifying targets of a specific class or characteristic for future follow up observations.

+## Runtime
+This notebook takes 160s to run to completion, after installs and imports.
+This runtime was calculated using the Fornax 'Default Astrophyiscs' environment with the 'Large' server type with 16GB RAM and 4 CPU.

 ## Imports
 Here are the libraries used in this network.
 They are also mostly mentioned in the requirements in case you don't have them installed.